-This 2016 Russian River Valley Pinot Gris is pale yellow in color and has delicate floral, stone fruit, pear, and pepperment aromas.
+This 2016 Russian River Valley Pinot Gris is pale yellow in color and has delicate floral, stone fruit, pear, and peppermint aromas.
 It also has fleshy yet bright acidity and fresh fruit flavors of peach, apricot, and Asian pear.
-The finish has hints of minerality
+The finish has hints of minerality.

 Located in an extremely cool pocket of southern Russian River Valley, near the Petaluma wind gap, these grapes are bathed in extreme fog during the summer months.
 This gives the grapes an extremely long and slow maturation period, preventing high sugar concentration or development of strong color in the skins.
 The extremely cool conditions mean that the grapes ripen well into the end of September, and when picked in the early morning hours just before sunrise, they arrive at the winery cold and ready for gentle pressing.

 Pinot Gris is very difficult to find in the Russian River Valley, with only 180 acres planted in the entire appellation.
 Low yielding and challenging to grow (like its cousin Pinot Noir), Pinot Gris requires a very attentive grower.
 These vines were hand tended to maximize their potential.